exekube/exekube/README.md

 ## Core feature tracker

-Features are marked with ✔️ when they enter the alpha stage, meaning there's a declarative *proof-of-concept* solution implemented
+Features are marked with ✔️ when they enter the alpha stage, meaning there's a declarative (except for the Preparation step) *proof-of-concept* solution implemented

 ### Preparation